 - Search Network campaigns – text form ads that show on Google Search results pages when someone searches for a product or service that’s similar to yours using a keyword that you are targetting.

 - Display Network campaigns – usually image form, these ads appear on websites or apps that your customers visit.

-In addition to this, there are also app campaigns and shopping campaigns but these are rarely relevant in this industry.
+In addition to this, there are also app campaigns and shopping campaigns but these are rarely relevant in local retail or service businesses.

-What is the minimum amount to start a Google Adwords campaign?
+What is the minimum amount to start a Google Ads campaign?

 There is no minimum spend on Google Adwords, you can start with £1 a day if you want and build the budget up over time.
 The amount you spend can limit how often you appear and where your ad appears on the page.

 Although you can have a successful campaign without appearing at the top, the trick is to respond to the data so that you find the balance bewtwwen budget and clicks or conversions that works for you.

 Should businesses go over their budget if they can afford it?

 It is good practice to work out your budget and let it run for a while so that you can gather the data to see what works.
 You can create a formula that works for scaling your business based on return on investment (ROI).
 However, you must be careful not to be reactive to short-term data which may not show the true picture.

 There is a danger with Google Ads.
 It’s a bit like gambling.
 You can generate a lot of business but make sure you can handle the additional workload associated with more business.